 - Preheat oven to 375 degrees F. On waxed paper, roll a plain portion of dough into a 9x6-inch rectangle.
 On a floured surface, roll a green portion into a 9x6-inch rectangle.
 Use wax paper to invert plain dough rectangle on top of the green dough rectangle; peel off waxed paper.
 If necessary, press edges to align them.
 Cut each stacked rectangle into twenty-four 1 1/2-inch squares.
 Cut each square in half diagonally to make 48 triangles.
 Repeat with remaining dough portions.*

 - Place triangles 1 inch apart on an ungreased cookie sheet.
 Bake for 7 to 8 minutes or until edges are firm and bottoms are light brown.
 Transfer cookies to wire racks; cool.

 - In a small saucepan cook and stir white chocolate and shortening over low heat until melted.
 Dip half of each cookie into the white chocolate mixture, allowing excess to drip back into saucepan.
-Place cookies on trays lined with waxed paper.
+Place cookies on trays lined with parchment or waxed paper.
 If desired, sprinkle dipped portions with jimmies.
 Chill until white chocolate is set.

 From the Test Kitchen

 If desired, reverse the colors of the dough in the stack.

 - 3 g fat